 For previous Collaborative Research Grant awardees, click here.

-Lemann Institute Collaborative Research Grants 2020 Call for Proposals
+Lemann Center Collaborative Research Grants 2020 Call for Proposals

 The Collaborative Research Grants have the objective of supporting research proposals between UIUC faculty and faculty in universities and public research institutions in Brazil.